projectfluent/fluent/guide/placeables.md

-# Placables
+# Placeables

-Text in FTL may use special syntax to incorporate small pieces of programmable interface.
+Text in Fluent may use special syntax to incorporate small pieces of programmable interface.
 Those pieces are denoted with curly braces `{` and `}` and are called placeables.

 It's common to use placeables to interpolate external [variables](variables.html) into the translation.
-Variables are provided by the developer and may change on runtime.
+Variable values are provided by the developer and they will be set on runtime.
+They may also dynamically change as the user uses the localized product.

 ```
-# $title is the title of the bookmark to remove.
+# $title (String) - The title of the bookmark to remove.
 remove-bookmark = Really remove { $title }?
 ```